Rotation Diet Combo Pack Large

 Are you a fan of a rotational diet?
 We are too!
 It’s all about taking a well-balanced approach to your dog’s diet.
 Instead of feeding him (or her) the same food every day, rotate recipes so your dog gets a range of proteins (and other nutrients) into their diet.
 This can help reduce the likelihood of your dog developing food sensitivities.
-Our Rotation Diet Combo Pack includes Cricket Crave and Good Grub.
+Our Rotation Diet Combo Pack includes Cravin' Cricket and Good Grub.
 Both of these recipes are great for dogs with food sensitivities.

 Your dog will jump for Jiminy's

 - Oven baked in the USA with pride

 - Minimally processed, all natural, complete and balanced

 - Designed to meet AAFCO standards for adult dogs

 - Crafted without the use of corn, wheat soy or chicken (or poultry)

 Crickets, like other insects, contain fibers, such as chitin, that are different from the dietary fiber found in foods like fruits and vegetables.
 Fiber serves as a microbial food source and some fiber types promote the growth of beneficial bacteria, also known as probiotics.
 Jiminy’s partnered with Animal-Biome to study the impact of cricket protein on the dog’s gut.
 And great news – cricket protein supports a healthy, balanced level of gut bacteria diversity (gut microbiome) in dogs.
 It’s pre-biotic!